Universität Bonn

 Nomination and Application Procedure

 Students have to apply at their home universities.
 Once they have been selected for an Erasmus stay at our faculty, the nomination has to be completed via an online system.
-Students register and login to Mobility Online10 → how to apply and fill in the online form.
-They print the form, sign it and get it signed by the Erasmus coordinator at the home university.
+Students register and log in on Mobility Online10 (How to Apply) and fill in the online form.
+They print the form, sign it and get it countersigned by the Erasmus coordinator at their home university.

-To complete the registration, please send the signed form to the Erasmus Office of the Medical Faculty erasmus@ukbonn.de.
+To complete the registration, please send the signed form to the Erasmus Office of the Medical Faculty in Bonn via e-mail (erasmus@ukbonn.de).

-1st of May for the winter term or a full academic year
+1st May for the winter term or a full academic year

 German Language Requirements

-German is the only language of instruction and examination in the degree course of human medicine at our faculty.
+German is the only language of instruction and examination in the study program of human medicine at our faculty.
 Therefore a minimum level of German equivalent to the B1-level of the Common European Framework of Reference for Languages is required.
 A B2-level in German is mandatory for students in the practical year.

 Learning Agreements

-For detailed information on our curriculum please take a look at our course catalogue6.
+For detailed information on our curriculum please take a look at our course catalogue.

 All our clinical courses and practicals are offered every semester (i.e. winter as well as summer semester).
 You can select and combine courses from all clinical semesters (provided there are no time overlaps).